tmiddlet2666/coherence-playground/logging/README.md

     Open Kibana dashboard at http://127.0.0.1:5601/app/management/kibana/indexPatterns

-    Click on `Create Index Pattern`, and enter `c*` in the index pattern name, and you should see a pattern below called `coherence-cluster*`.
+    Click on `Create Index Pattern`, and enter `coherence-cluster*` in the index pattern name, and you should see a pattern below called `coherence-cluster*`.
 Click `Next Step` and choose `@timestamp` as your time field.
     Click `Create Index Pattern`.